Stepan Lucyszyn: Biography

 Lucyszyn has (co-)authored well over 200 papers and 12 book chapters in applied physics and engineering.
 He served as Editor-in-Chief for the International Journal of Electronics (2002-2006) and Associate Editor for the Journal of Microelectromechanical Systems (2005-2009).
 In 2011, Lucyszyn chaired the 41st European Microwave Conference (EuMC).

 Lucyszyn was an External Examiner at the University of Leeds (2009-2013) and University College Cork (2017-2021) for their undergraduate degree programmes in Electrical and Electronic Engineering.
 Lucyszyn was made an IEEE Distinguished Microwave Lecturer (DML) (2010-1012) and a EuMA European Microwave Lecturer (EML) (2013).

 He was made a Fellow of the Institute of Physics (UK, 2005), Fellow of the Institution of Electrical Engineers (UK, 2005) and Fellow of The Electromagnetics Academy (USA, 2008).
 Lucyszyn was elevated to Fellow of the Institute of Electrical and Electronics Engineers (USA, 2014) 'for contributions to monolithic microwave integrated circuits and radio frequency microelectromechanical systems'.
+Lucyszyn was elected to Fellow of the Royal Academy of Engineering (UK, 2023).

 In 2004, Lucyszyn was interviewed on the TV programme 'Click Online', by BBC reporter Spencer Kelly, for his views on fire risks associated with mobile phones.
 In 2013, Lucyszyn was selected to take part in the Royal Society Pairing Scheme's ‘Week in Westminster’, where he was partnered with the Head of Chief Scientific Advisers (CSAs) Partnership Team at the Government Office for Science (GO-Science).
 In 2014, Lucyszyn travelled to a minefield in Croatia with legendary Manchester United and England footballer Sir Bobby Charlton (founder of the Find A Better Way (FABW) charity) to investigate new technologies for landmine detection.

 In 2014, with Lord (Paul Rudd) Drayson, he co-founded the Imperial College London spin-out company Drayson Wireless Ltd. (renamed 'Drayson Technologies Ltd' in 2015), being a co-inventor in two patent families associated with radiative and inductive wireless power transfer.